Racquets Booking Policy - FAQs

 A. Up to 90 days in advance depending on the course and at the point it is published on the timetable for booking.

-Q. What about All Stars courses?
+Q. What about the Tennis Stars programme?

-A. Booking for All Stars courses is subject to a Priority Booking window which is a period exclusively for current child participants to renew for a following term.
+A. Booking for Tennis Stars courses is subject to a Priority Booking window which is a period exclusively for current child participants to renew for a following term.
 Booking will open up to any other children at the end of this period.
 These dates will be advertised in club.

 A. Yes.
 We want to encourage children to learn and participate in all of the club products so they are all effectively full racquets members.